 Far from being the be-all the and the end-all in the active chemical cocktail that is Roundup, glyphosate is only one of many ingredients present and active in the world’s most popular week killer.

 Roundup lawsuits being filed against Monsanto are calling the company out for this incredible oversight.
 The suits argue that the mixture of glyphosate with many other ingredients that comprise Roundup is what makes Roundup’s carcinogenic to people.
-Non-Hodgkin’s Lymphoma (NHL), Chronic Lymphocytic Lekemia (CLL), Multiple Myeloma, Hairy Cell Leukemia (HCL) have all been linked to Roundup exposure.
+Non-Hodgkin’s Lymphoma (NHL), Chronic Lymphocytic Lekemia (CLL), and some other NHL subsets have all been linked to Roundup exposure.

 Roundup Warning: Adjuvants increase the toxicity of active ingredients